yakiddinmeb/LearningJavaProject/README.md

 count forward the number of spaces given by the number under your finger, cross off, count forward the same number, etc., until you reach the end of the list.
 And then move your finger forward and repeat.

-Implement the Sieve of Eratosthenes as a method like this:
+Implement the Sieve of Eratosthenes in the `findPrimesLessThanN` method like this:

 ```java
 static int[] findPrimesLessThanN(int n)